will-wow/blog-testbed/posts/functional-modules.md

 conversion.

 So at this point, you may find yourself yearning for the days of classes, where a `User` would handle figuring out it's own `fullName`.
-Happily, it turns out there's a way to get the best of both worlds.
+Happily, we can get the best of both worlds by borrowing from functional langagues like Elixir.

 Elixir, a functional langage that's been growing in popularity, has a concept called structs.
 There's not unique to the language, but there's set up in a